Recognized Student Organization Re-Registration

 iii.
 Vice President vi.
 Secretary

-e.
-Policies: Students must abide by the policies set forth by Utica College.
+D. Policies: Students must abide by the policies set forth by Utica College.
 This section details some specific policies and the submitter must read through these policies, agree to abide by them, and make sure the organization abides by them as a whole.
-The policies are (click to get details):
+The policies are as follows (click to get details):

 i.
 Hazing Policy